-16. Physical Contact
+14. Physical contact

-There are occasions when it is entirely appropriate for staff and volunteers to have some physical contact with pupils/students with whom they are working.
-However, it is crucial that adults should only touch children in ways which are necessary and appropriate to their professional or agreed role and responsibilities.
+There are occasions when it is entirely appropriate and proper for staff and volunteers to have physical contact with pupils/students with whom they are working.
+However, it is crucial that they only touch children in ways which are necessary and appropriate to their professional or agreed role and responsibilities and in relation to the pupil's individual needs and any agreed care plan.